A combinatorial interpretation for certain plethysm and Kronecker coefficients: Definitions and background

 \subsection{Computational complexity}

-Recent work \cite{IP-sharp-P,IPP-characters,Pak-comb-interp,Pan23} has proposed using the complexity class \#\P to formalize the notion of \emph{combinatorial interpretation}.
-Informally, this is the class of counting problems which enumerate objects, each verifiable in polynomial time in the input size.
+Recent work \cite{IP-sharp-P,IPP-characters,Pak-comb-interp,Pan23} has proposed using the complexity class \#\P to formalize the notion of \emph{positive combinatorial interpretation}.
+Informally, this is the class of counting problems that enumerate objects, called witnesses, each of which is verifiable in polynomial time in the input size.
 While a \emph{positive combinatorial interpretation} has never been formally defined, it is interpreted as counting ``nice objects'' and hence the $\SP$ formalism is the closest to it.
-One of its flagship examples are the Littlewood--Richardson coefficients $c_{\mu\nu}^\lambda = \langle s_\mu s_\nu, s_\lambda\rangle$, which may not have an explicit closed form formula, but are equal to the number of certain tableaux.
+In particular, if a counting problem is not in $\#\P$ under reasonable complexity theoretic assumptions, then it also does not have a nice positive combinatorial interpretation, as shown in~\cite{IPP-characters} for the squares of symmetric group characters, for example.
+One of the flagship examples of ``positive combinatorial interpretation'' is the problem of computing the Littlewood--Richardson coefficients $c_{\mu\nu}^\lambda = \langle s_\mu s_\nu, s_\lambda\rangle$.
+They may not have an explicit closed-form formula, but are equal to the number of certain tableaux, which are the witnesses in the $\#\P$ formalism.

 It is not hard to see that the numbers $p_r(n,k)$ can be computed in time $O(nk)$ by a dynamic programming approach using the recursion